Ask a doctor about a prescription for FOSAPREPITANT TARBIS 150 mg POWDER FOR SOLUTION FOR INFUSION

 Composition of Fosaprepitant Tarbis

-The active ingredient is fosaprepitant.
+The active substance is fosaprepitant.
 Each vial contains fosaprepitant dimeglumine equivalent to 150 mg of fosaprepitant.
-After reconstitution and dilution, 1 ml of the solution contains 1 mg of fosaprepitant (1 mg/ml).
+After reconstitution and dilution, 1 ml of solution contains 1 mg of fosaprepitant (1 mg/ml).

-Fosaprepitant Tarbis is a white to off-white lyophilized cake or powder for solution for infusion.
+Fosaprepitant Tarbis is a white or off-white lyophilized cake for solution for infusion.

-The powder is contained in a transparent glass vial with a rubber stopper and an aluminum seal with a plastic flip-top cap.
+The powder is contained in a transparent glass vial with a rubber stopper and an aluminum seal with a foldable plastic cap.

 Each vial contains 150 mg of fosaprepitant.